Lymphedema

 Lymphedema Garments:

-Lymphedema can be a very serious condition and it is important that you have access to all items that can help.
-The Plaid Daisy has specialized in compression therapy for many years, offering off the shelf and custom lymphedema garments as well as many wrapping supplies.
+Lymphedema can be a very serious condition and it is important that you have access to all of the products that can help you manage and maintain your condition.
+The Plaid Daisy has specialized in compression therapy for many years, offering off the shelf and custom lymphedema garments.
 We work very closely with therapists and physicians to find the best garments for each individual situation.
-Family Medical has been a leading supplier of this therapy for over 20 years, with The Plaid Daisy focusing on the upper extremities since the division began in 2002.
+Family Medical has been a leading supplier of this therapy for over 25 years, with The Plaid Daisy focusing on the upper extremities since the division began in 2002.

 Daytime Sleeves: